AdamGaskins/tmux-sprout/README.md

 ## Installation

 No binaries are provided.
-Compiling with [Meson](https://mesonbuild.com/SimpleStart.html) is very easy.
+Compiling with [Meson](https://mesonbuild.com/SimpleStart.html) is straightforward.

 Tested on macOS.
 Theoretically works on Linux.